weserv/rpms/README.md

 # rpms.weserv.nl

-Spec files and patches used for building libvips and dependencies that are not included (or outdated) in CentOS or EPEL.
+Spec files and patches used for building libvips and dependencies that are not included (or outdated) in RHEL (and it's derivatives).

 ## Building the RPMs